(Part time) 2022 start

 Course highlights

-Course content
+Course details

 To gain the PG Cert qualification you will complete both 30 credit modules:

-Topics covered include: anatomy, physiology and pathophysiology related to conduction system; pharmacology; pacemaker implantation and follow up; patient management.
+Topics covered include anatomy; physiology; pathophysiology related to conduction system; pharmacology; pacemaker implantation and follow up; and patient management.

 Course structure

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

-Year 1
+Year 1 compulsory modules

-- Bradycardia Device and Rhythm Management 30 credits
+Bradycardia Device and Rhythm Management | 30 |

-- Tachycardia Device and Rhythm Management 30 credits
+Tachycardia Device and Rhythm Management | 30 |

 Learning and teaching

-On this course you’ll be taught by our expert academics, from lecturers through to professors.
+On this course, you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Assessment